Designing a Digital Gardening Experience

 A few patterns stood out:

-There was strong interest in expert guidance and diagnosis
+There was strong interest in diagnosis and expert direction

 People weren’t looking for more information.
 They were looking for direction.